 - Find the breaker marked “AC” and confirm it’s in the “on” position.
-If it’s triggered, the breaker will be in the middle of the panel or “off” spot.
+If it’s triggered, the breaker will be in the "off" position.

 - Steadily shift the lever back to the “on” position.
 If it instantly trips again, leave it alone and get in touch with us at 608-291-3606.
 A breaker that keeps flipping may signal your house has an electrical problem.